Quick Enquiry

 By Air

-Suzhou does not have its own international airport at present except for two municipal airports.
+Suzhou doesn't have its own international airport at present.
 However, with the neighboring metropolis Shanghai, the air transportation for Suzhou is actually quite smooth with two airports for you to choose from: Shanghai Hongqiao International Airport and Shanghai Pudong International Airport.
 Hongqiao Airport is 86 kilometers (about 53 miles) away from Suzhou.
 Every day shuttle buses run between Shanghai and Suzhou.
 The whole journey takes about one hour and forty minutes.
 You can also get to Suzhou by flying to Pudong International Airport, which is located 120 kilometers (about 65 miles) away from Suzhou.

 By Coach